-Jason Kerstiens is a Principal Civil and Environmental Engineer with over 19 years of experience providing process engineering, regulatory compliance, water resource optimization, and strategic planning services to industrial, municipal, state, and federal organizations.
+Jason Kerstiens is a Principal Civil and Environmental Engineer based in Colorado with more than 20 years of experience focused on process engineering, regulatory compliance, water resource optimization, and strategic planning services to industrial, municipal, state, and federal organizations.

 Jason specializes in working with clients to evaluate and solve challenging water management, treatment, and reuse issues.
 He has managed numerous projects evaluating water resource management strategies, conducting infrastructure condition assessments, and optimizing water treatment performance through operational and capital improvements.
 His experience includes facilities ranging in size from less than one million gallons per day of treatment and conveyance capacity to very large and complex projects at facilities that can handle several hundred million gallons per day.
 He helps clients use water resources as efficiently as possible and maximize the use of existing capital assets before investing in expensive capital improvements.
 He has managed and served as senior technical advisor on projects involving water quality assessments, engineering capital improvements, cost estimating, strategic planning, procuring large capital infrastructure agreements, and optimizing the use of existing assets.
 His experience includes the evaluation and implementation of innovative treatment technologies through the performance of treatability studies, bench-scale testing, and pilot-scale testing.
 He has been accountable for managing over 50 different projects involving multi-disciplinary teams of technical staff, regulatory stakeholders, public stakeholders, and environmental organizations.